-Adolescents receive a broader education and deeper knowledge in comparison with the passage of a similar program for the year.
+Students receive a broader education and deeper knowledge in comparison with the passage of a similar program for the year.

 Within this course, students often receive theoretical and practical knowledge.
 Many UK schools encourage independent research and projects that go beyond the program.
 Education is aimed at revealing the student's personal potential, developing his abilities and love for learning.

-2. One-year training program.
+2. One-year educational program.

 A one-year program is an accelerated preparation course for the delivery of GCSE, which requires more preparation of the student and his commitment.
-Ideal for students aged 15 years, if they do not want to lose an extra year with a two-year training program.
+Ideal for students aged 15 years, if they do not want to lose an extra year with a two-year educational program.

-Parents should understand that for the course to take place at an accelerated pace, fundamental knowledge of basic subjects is required, excellent knowledge of English and a high degree of self-control of the child.
+Parents should understand that for the course to take place at an accelerated pace, fundamental knowledge of basic subjects is required, excellent knowledge of English and a high degree of self-control of the student.

 Usually, when choosing this option, the number of subjects studied is reduced to 5-6, which allows you to spend more time each subject individually.
 Such a quantity of items is minimal, but does not affect the entry to the A-level or IB Diploma programs.
 When they arrive on them, the only unpleasant moment may be the student's desire to take a new subject, the study of which is preliminary necessary at the GCSE level.
-Traditionally, such subjects include foreign languages, history and music, but we should not forget about the possible differences depending on the choice of educational institution.
+Traditionally, such subjects include foreign languages, history and music, but do not forget about the possible differences depending on the choice of educational institution.